ethereum/guide/getting_started.md

 Please enter a MASTER password to protect your key store (make it strong!):
 ```

 The master password is a password that protects your privacy and acts as a default security measure for your various Ethereum identities.
 Even with access to your computer nobody can work out who your online Ethereum addresses are without this password.
 It's also a default security password for your other keys, if you don't want to be remembering too many password.
-Anyway, it's the first line of defence and aught to be strong.
+Anyway, it's the first line of defence and ought to be strong.

 Enter a password, preferably taking into account [sage advice on password creation](https://xkcd.com/936/).
 Then when it asks for a confirmation...